risk-first/website/menagerie/Feature-Risk.md

 ### Regression Risk

 **Regression Risk** is basically risk of breaking existing features in your software when you add new ones.
 As with the previous risks, the eventual result is the same; customers don't have the features they expect.
-All of the risks so far are mitigated by [Testing](Testing) in various forms.
+This can become a problem as your code-base [gains Complexity](Complexity-Risk), as it becomes impossible to keep a complete [Internal Model](Internal-Model) of the whole thing.

 ### Conceptual Integrity Risk